Origin and History

 - blue housings and holster caps laced gold

-Sergeants were distinguished by a narrow golden lace on the lapels, cuffs and pockets; a golden aiguillette; a blue worsted sash about their waist.
+Sergeants were distinguished by a narrow golden lace on the breast, cuffs and pockets; a golden aiguillette; a yellow and blue worsted sash about their waist.

 Corporals were distinguished by a narrow golden lace on the cuffs and shoulder strap; yellow silk aiguillette.

 Drummers rode grey horses.
 They wore red coats lined and turned up with blue and laced with the royal lace (yellow and blue).
 Blue waistcoats and breeches.

 Drummers wore a mitre cap similar to the grenadier mitre cap but with a lower crown and the tassel hanging behind.
 Blue front decorated with regimental badge (crest of England within the Garter); little frontal red flap with the White Horse and the the motto “Nec aspera terrent”; red backing, blue headband with a drum and the rank of the regiment (I. D.) in the middle part behind.

 The drums were of brass with a blue forepart carrying the regimental badge (crest of England within the Garter).

 The guidons were made of silk, fringed and embroidered with gold.
 The tassels and cords were of crimson silk and gold mixed.

 King's Guidon: crimson field decorated with the rose and thistle conjoined surmounted by a crown.
 Underneath the central decoration: the king's motto “Dieu et mon Droit”.
 In the first and fourth corners the White Horse in a compartment.
 In the second and third corners: the rank of the regiment on a blue field.

 Regimental Guidon: blue field with its centre decorated with the regimental badge (crest of England within the Garter).
 In the first and fourth corners the White Horse in a red compartment.
 In the second and third corners: the rank of the regiment on a red ground within a small wreath of roses and thistles.

 This article incorporates texts of the following source: